-This morning I received an email update from Pink magazine about Photoxpress_5668823sleep.
+This morning I received an email update from Pink magazine about sleep.
 This email article discussed and linked to a site for Alteril, “the sleep aid that can make all the difference in your sleep.”

 So what is this miraculous substance?